The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-This unit extends the ideas introduced in the unit on first-order differential equations to a particular type of second-order differential equations which has a variety of applications.
-The unit assumes that you have previously had a basic grounding in calculus, know something about first-order differential equations and some familiarity with complex numbers.
+This free course, Differential equations, extends the ideas introduced in the course on first-order differential equations to a particular type of second-order differential equations which has a variety of applications.
+The course assumes that you have previously had a basic grounding in calculus, know something about first-order differential equations and some familiarity with complex numbers.

-- know a general method for constructing solutions to inhomogeneous linear constant-coefficient second-order equations;
+- identify a general method for constructing solutions to inhomogeneous linear constant-coefficient second-order equations

-- know about initial and boundary conditions to obtain particular values of constants in the general solution of second-order differential equations.
+- show an awareness of initial and boundary conditions to obtain particular values of constants in the general solution of second-order differential equations.

 Study this free course